Code-Institute-Submissions/chizzletaz-MilestoneProject1/TEST.md

 ### Code validation

-[W3C Markup Validation Service](https://validator.w3.org/) is used to check for markup validity of the web document, so to check that there are no errors in the HTML files.
+[W3C Markup Validation Service](https://validator.w3.org/) is used to check for markup validity of the web document.
-Running the code through the validation gives: index.html:
+Running the code through the validator gives: index.html:
 1. Warning for an empty heading.
 This was done to keep the height of the header the same for responsivenes, however that problem was solved in a later stage, so the heading can be removed.